pkarsy/rfboot/help/Installation.md

 TX   | Yellow | RX
 RX   | Green |TX

-ProMini converts the 5V (RAW pin) to 3.3V.
-CP2101 has also a 3.3 regulator and the 2 modules can communicate without the need for logic level conversion.
+ProMini regulates the 5V from RAW pin to 3.3V.
+CP2101 has also an internal 3.3 regulator and the 2 modules can communicate without the need for logic level conversion.

 ***The SPI intreface***